MrLRTripp/HackerRank-Python/README.md

 Create collection.
 Create a document with the photo data and insert it into the collection.
 Query the collection to retrieve the photo data and then show it.

+**photos mongo gridfs.py**
+Use MongoDB to store and retrieve photo thumbnails.
+MongoDB can store the photo data as BSON binary.
+Use GridFS to store full-size photos.
+Use the pymongo module to connect to an Azure Cosmos database using the MongoDB API.
+Create database.
+Create collection.
+Create gridfs.
+Put full-size photo into gridfs.
+Create a document with the photo data and gridfs _id and insert it into the collection.
+Query the collection to retrieve the thumbnail photo data and then show it.
+Get the full-size photo data from gridfs and then show it.